Teachable Moments | May 11, 2022

 The Moon passes through two distinct parts of Earth’s shadow during a lunar eclipse.
 The outer part of the cone-shaped shadow is called the penumbra.
 The penumbra is less dark than the inner part of the shadow because it’s penetrated by some sunlight.
 (You have probably noticed that some shadows on the ground are darker than others, depending on how much outside light enters the shadow; the same is true for the outer part of Earth’s shadow).
 The inner part of the shadow, known as the umbra, is much darker because Earth blocks additional sunlight from entering the umbra.

-Here's what to expect during the total lunar eclipse on May 15-16, 2022, which will be visible in North and South America, as well as in Africa, and Europe.
-Note: Viewers in the most western parts of the continental U.S. will have to wait until the Moon rises above the horizon to see the eclipse, which will already be underway.
+Here's what to expect during the total lunar eclipse on Nov.
+8, 2022, which will be visible in North and South America, as well as Asia and Australia.
+Viewers in the most eastern parts of the continental U.S. will see the Moon set below the horizon as it exits Earth’s shadow in the second half of the eclipse.

-At 10:28 p.m.
-EDT (9:28 p.m.
-CDT), the edge of the Moon will begin entering the umbra.
+At 1:09 a.m.
+PST (4:09 a.m.
+EST), the edge of the Moon will begin entering the umbra.
 As the Moon moves into the darker shadow, significant darkening will be noticeable.
 Some say that during this part of the eclipse, the Moon looks as if it has had a bite taken out of it.
 That “bite” gets bigger and bigger as the Moon moves deeper into the shadow.
-During this part of the eclipse, viewers in the eastern, central, and southwestern U.S. will see the Moon as it moves into the umbra.
-West Coast viewers, keep your eyes on the eastern horizon for the Moon to rise sometime between 7:20 and 8:40 PDT, depending on your location.

 A variety of factors affect the appearance of the Moon during a total lunar eclipse.
 Clouds, dust, ash, photochemical droplets and organic material in the atmosphere can change how much light is refracted into the umbra.
 The potential for variation provides a great opportunity for students to observe and classify the lunar eclipse based on its brightness.
 Details can be found below in the Teach It section.

-At 12:54 a.m.
-EDT (11:54 p.m.
-CDT), the edge of the Moon will begin exiting the umbra and moving into the opposite side of the penumbra, reversing the “bite” pattern seen earlier.
+At 3:41 a.m.
+PST (6:41 a.m.
+EST), the edge of the Moon will begin exiting the umbra and moving into the opposite side of the penumbra, reversing the “bite” pattern seen earlier.
+At this point, the Moon will have just set in the most northeastern portions of the continental United States.
+More and more eastern states will see the Moon set over the next hour as the eclipse progresses.

 Teach It